ctzurcanu/virtues/docs/survival.md

 - Major
     - Measurability, Sexual Competition: with 0 attendance to the competition Life would cease to exist
-    - Abundance: Survival creates the most important ingredients for accumulation of vital energy and resources
+    - Abundance: Survival creates the most important ingredients for the accumulation of vital energy and resources
 - Minor
     - Fortitude: one of the facets of Fortitude is the will to Survive